BridgesLab/PrecisionNutrition/Human Genetics/ANALYSIS.md

 (would raise PO₄).
 Combined with the bone-density null, everything converges on a **calcium-specific, plausibly renal (tubular handling)** mechanism.

+### 7. HMGCR expression → BMD (blood eQTL) — one solid result; total-expression MR otherwise not viable
+_Script: `hmgcr_eqtl_mvmr.qmd`.
+Thread stopped here by design (see limitation)._

+- **HMGCR expression (whole blood, eQTLGen) → heel BMD: β = −0.044, se = 0.011,
+  p = 4.4e-5** (single cis-eQTL rs6453133, F = 224, Wald ratio).
+Direction is as
+  predicted (↑HMGCR expression → ↓BMD, matching the cholesterol cis-MR of −0.115).
+- Because whole blood proxies the **myeloid/osteoclast lineage**, this supports the **cell-autonomous osteoclast model** (mevalonate → GGPP prenylation in the osteoclast precursor) — a solid, correctly-signed, well-instrumented result.

+**Limitation — why total-expression eQTL MR is not the tool for HMGCR (thread closed):**
+- The **functional HMGCR variants are null for total mRNA** in GTEx: rs3846662 (exon-13 splice variant) p = 0.78 (blood) / 0.93 (liver); rs12916 p ≈ 0.46;
+  rs6453133 p ≈ 0.65. **HMGCR is regulated by *splicing*, not expression level**, so a gene-expression (`ge`) eQTL is blind to the causal mechanism.
+- GTEx per-tissue power is far too low regardless (best HMGCR `ge` p ≈ 1e-3;
+  kidney n = 73), so the multi-tissue calcium/kidney/liver screen and colocalization cannot run.
+- The eQTLGen blood signal exists only because n ≈ 31k detects a tiny total- expression effect; its lead (rs6453133) is multiallelic and was dropped by the calcium GWAS's biallelic QC, so **blood → calcium could not be tested**.

+**Future avenues (if ever revisited):** (a) **HMGCR splice-QTL** (eQTL Catalogue `leafcutter`/`txrev`; the rs3846662 exon-13 event) — the functionally correct, strong, biallelic exposure; (b) eQTLGen-full blood `ge` for a well-powered (if biologically small) total-expression instrument that dodges the multiallelic SNP.
+Neither is critical: the **drug-target cis-MR already provides a valid HMGCR instrument** (rs3846662/rs12916), so tissue-of-action is the only thing the eQTL route would add — and that is limited by cis-eQTL sharing across tissues anyway.

 ---

 ## Key numbers at a glance